Tractable General Equilibrium: Walrasian economies

-A \mydef{competitive economy} is a balanced economy $(\numgoods, \excessset)$ whose excess demand correspondence satisfies (Non-Satiation) for all $\price \in \R^\numgoods_+$, and $\excess(\price) \in \excessset(\price)$, $\excess(\price) \leq \zeros[\numgoods] \implies \price \cdot \excess(\price) = 0$.
-Intuitively the additional non-satiation condition requires that whenever all goods are supplied in excess, it must be that the economy cannot spend any more money on purchasing commodities (i.e., the value of the excess demand is 0).
-In competitive economies, an alternative VI characterization of Walrasian equilibrium holds over the constraint space $\simplex[\numgoods]$ rather than $[0, 1]^\numgoods$, which is more suitable for proving existence.
-The canonical example of a competitive economy is the \mydef{Arrow-Debreu competitive economy} \cite{arrow-debreu} (see, \Cref{lemma:ad_economies_are_comp_bounded}, \Cref{sec_app:ad_comp}).
+A \mydef{competitive economy} is a balanced economy $(\numgoods, \excessset)$ whose excess demand correspondence satisfies \mydef{Non-Satiation}, which we define as follows: for all $\price \in \R^\numgoods_+$ and $\excess(\price) \in \excessset(\price)$, $\excess(\price) \leq \zeros[\numgoods]$ implies $\price \cdot \excess(\price) = 0$.
+Intuitively, this condition requires that whenever all commodities are supplied in excess, it must be that the economy has exhausted its purchasing power.
+As such, the excess demand is non-satiated, in the sense that the economy cannot demand more of any commodity, not because its supply is insufficient, but rather because it cannot afford it.
+The canonical example of a competitive economy is the \mydef{Arrow-Debreu competitive economy} \cite{arrow-debreu} (see, \Cref{lemma:ad_economies_are_comp_bounded}, Appendix~\ref{sec_app:ad_comp}).

+In competitive economies, we can alternatively characterize the set of Walrasian equilibria as the Walrasian VI with constraint set $\simplex[\numgoods]$, yielding the \mydef{(Walrasian) simplex VI}.
+This VI is better suited to proving existence, because it is not necessary to rule out the trivial equilibrium.